We’ve got you!

 Office of Academic Advising

 The Office of Academic Advising (OAA) strives to help students achieve their potential as whole persons.
-Toward this end, academic counselors provide caring and timely individual guidance, connect students with resources, help students form relationships within the Wake Forest community, promote personal responsibility and encourage an intentional personal journey.
+Toward this end, we provide students with caring and timely individual guidance, connection to resources, help in problem-solving, support for development of relationships within the Wake Forest community, and encouragement toward intentional choices and responsibility.
+To achieve this mission, we actively collaborate with academic advisers, professors, and many others in the Wake Forest community.

 OAA assists students in choosing courses and making decisions, both inside and outside of the classroom, that reflect thoughtfulness, exploration, open-mindedness, creativity, appropriate risk-taking and willingness to learn from challenges.
 OAA also monitors student academic progress, aiming to intervene as early and proactively as possible when problems arise.